xi-loong/eomt/README.md

   --data.path /path/to/dataset
 ```

-This trains the `EoMT-L` model on COCO panoptic segmentation with a 640×640 input size using 4 GPUs.
+This command trains the `EoMT-L` model with a 640×640 input size on COCO panoptic segmentation using 4 GPUs.
 Each GPU processes a batch of 4 images, for a total batch size of 16.

-✅ The total batch size must be `devices × batch_size = 16`
+✅ Make sure the total batch size is `devices × batch_size = 16`
 🔧 Replace `/path/to/dataset` with the directory containing the dataset zip files.

 > This configuration takes ~6 hours on 4×NVIDIA H100 GPUs, each using ~26GB VRAM.